mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 case, senders should pace packets at the scheduled rates in order to efficiently utilize that capacity.
-In some of these cases, the rates may be very high, and any sender burstiness might require large expensive buffers within the network in order to accommodate bursts without losses.
+In some of these cases, the rates may be very high, and any sender burstiness might require large expensive buffers within the network to accommodate bursts without losses.
 Situations where this applies may include supercomputing grids, private datacenter interconnection, and space mission communications {{I-D.draft-many-tiptop-usecase}}.